 Having taken a few puffs, he resumed his story with fresh vigor.
 Now, see how a clever Jew operates.
 I mean, my grandfather, God bless his memory.
 He thought the matter over and cooked up a little plan, which is to say, he persuaded the authorities that the sentenced man, Kivke, should take time out to die, while still in the [00:14:00] prison.

 But why are you staring at me?
 Don't you get it?
 Do you mean to tell me you think he was poisoned?
 Relax, that's not how it's done in Kamenka.
 What did happen then?
 Something much more elegant.
-It was simply arranged for the sentenced man to go to bed fit as a fiddle one night and wake up the corpse in the morning.
+It was simply arranged for the sentenced man to go to bed fit as a fiddle one night and wake up a corpse in the morning.

 Do you follow me now, or do I have to feed it to you from a bottle?
 In a word, early one morning a messenger arrived from the prison with a message from my grandfather.
 Whereas notification is hereby given that a Jew named Kivke died in prison last night, and whereas Reb Nissel Shapiro is the president of the burial society, he, Reb Nissel, is requested to dispose of the deceased, that is, to see to his interment in the Jewish cemetery.